 It is my sincere hope that students are successful in this course and learn information that is useful for their academic and career goals.
 If you experience any difficulty in this course, please email me or contact me to schedule a time to talk.
 Please do not wait until the end of the semester to talk with me!
-Many of the policies outlined below are evidence-based and are in place to promote student success and provide an enriching and fair educational experience for all of my students.
+Many of my policies are evidence-based and are in place to promote student success and provide an enriching and fair educational experience for all of my students.

-• Course web page: Other than the textbook, all the materials you will need for the course will be organized by modules on the Canvas course webpage.
+• Course webpage: Other than the textbook, all the materials you will need for the course will be on the Canvas course webpage.
 It is your responsibility to keep informed of any updates made to the syllabus and other assignments.